 - The AMF and the UE receive the broadcast TAI (if a single TAI is broadcast) or all broadcast TAIs (if multiple TAIs are broadcast) from the NG-RAN as described clause 5.4.11.7.
 The AMF considers the UE to be in a Forbidden Area if the only received TAI is forbidden or if all received TAIs are forbidden based on subscription data.
 The UE considers it is in a Forbidden Area if the only received TAI is forbidden, or if all received TAIs are forbidden and is not within a Forbidden Area in the case that at least one broadcast TAI is not forbidden.

 - If AMF receives multiple TAIs from the NG-RAN and determines that some, but not all of them are forbidden by subscription or by operator policy, the AMF shall send the forbidden TAI(s) to the UE as described in clauses 4.2.2.2 and 4.2.3 in TS 23.502 [3].
 The UE stores the TAI(s) in the appropriate Forbidden Area list and removes the TAI(s) from Registration Area if present.
+The AMF may initiate NI-LR procedure in clause 6.10.1 of TS 23.273 [87] for TAI determination and perform corresponding mobility restriction if the UE is located in a forbidden TAI.

+NOTE X: In the TAI determination case, NG-RAN does not indicate the TAI in which the UE is located as part of the ULI and the AMF is configured with TAI geographic information of the Forbidden TAI.

 Service Area Restrictions functionality is supported as described in clause 5.3.4.1.2 with the modifications described below: